solita/solita.github.com/_posts/2020-07-31-inverse-kinematics-with-python.md

 Let's do small adjustments to make this look better.
-Let's make the target move around so that the angles need to be constantly adjusted, and at the same time limit the amount an angle can move per frame, so the movement looks more natural.
+Let's make the target move around so that the angles need to be constantly adjusted, and at the same time limit the amount a joint can move per frame, so the movement looks more natural.

-Moving the ball around is simple, just move it constantly every frame and reverse the direction if it hits a wall.
+Moving the ball around is simple, just move it with constant speed in every frame and reverse the direction if it hits a wall.

 ```python
 target_speed = Vector2(3, 3)